KBME (AM): The Sports Animal

 On January 1, 2005, the station flipped to an all sports station, as "790 ESPN Radio, the Sports Animal."
 Houston sports talk legend Charlie Pallilo helped launch the new sports station and remained with the station for almost 12 years.
 The ESPN affiliation lasted until January 2007, when the network moved its programming to Cumulus Media-owned KFNC/97.5.
 At that point, KBME's sports talk programming shifted to a mix of local shows and programs from Fox Sports Radio, including the launch in late 2009 of "Matt & Adam in the Morning," a morning show hosted by Matt Jackson and Adam Wexler, who both moved over from KILT.
 "Matt & Adam" became "The Big Show" in fall 2011, when Lance Zierlein joined Jackson and Wexler.
 Previous hosts on KBME include Brad Davies, Carl Dukes, Ted Deluca, John Lopez, David Dalati, Tom Franklin.

 During Hurricane Katrina's aftermath, The Sports Animal was an affiliate of United Radio Broadcasters of New Orleans, originating from WWL-AM, and parent company Clear Channel's New Orleans radio stations.
 The Sports Animal simulcasted their aftermath coverage as a public service to those who may have evacuated to the Houston area, and continued to do so until November 2005.

 Live sports programming

 KBME is the flagship station for Houston Rockets basketball, Houston Astros baseball.

 Beginning with the 2012-2013 season, KBME became flagship station to the NBA's Houston Rockets, with iHeartMedia (then known as Clear Channel Communications) acquiring the team's radio rights from CBS Radio-owned KILT.
 In April 2013, KBME became the flagship station to Major League Baseball's Houston Astros, with broadcasts moving from sister station KTRH.
 For an interim period, games were simulcast on both stations.
 Prior to the move, KBME aired select Astros spring training games.

-Streaming Astros coverage on the iHeart radio app is limited to Greater Houston, and is available nationally through the MLB app and Sirius XM.
+Streaming Astros coverage on the iHeart radio app is limited to Greater Houston, and is available nationally through the MLB app and SiriusXM.